What Gets To Be A 'Burger'? States Restrict Labels On Plant-Based Meat

 "This is not a law to protect consumers.
 Arkansans aren't confused about what a black bean or veggie burger or tofu dog are," Dickson said.
 "The law is really designed to allow the government to censor truthful speech and give an advantage to animal-based manufacturers ... and disadvantage to plant-based manufacturers."

-The free speech argument had previously prevailed in a similar legal dispute over what constitutes "skim milk," after Florida tried to require that only skim milk that was artificially injected with more vitamin A could be labeled "skim milk."
+The free speech argument previously prevailed in a similar legal dispute over what constitutes "skim milk," after Florida tried to require that only skim milk that was artificially injected with more vitamin A could be labeled "skim milk."
 A farmer selling pasteurized skim milk sued after being told she had to label her product "imitation skim milk."

 The American Farm Bureau Federation told NPR that its concern with new meat alternatives was about "claims of superiority about food products or methods of production" that may or may not be grounded in truth.
-And the meat groups have seen what happened to the dairy industry, which keeps losing refrigerator space to more and more new nut- and plant-based "milks."
+And the meat groups have seen what has happened to the dairy industry, which keeps losing refrigerator space to more and more new nut- and plant-based "milks."

 Americans are still buying and eating far more actual meat than plant-based meat, but sales of vegetarian and vegan alternatives are growing at a rapid clip.
-And according to last week's report by market research firm the NPD Group, meat eaters made up 95% of people who bought a plant-based burger at a fast-food restaurant in the last year.
+And according to a report last week by market research firm the NPD Group, meat eaters made up 95% of people who bought a plant-based burger at a fast-food restaurant in the last year.